Ticket sold in Michigan wins estimated $842.2 million Powerball jackpot in New Year’s Day drawing | KRDO

 By Nouran Salahieh, CNN

-(CNN) — A single ticket sold in Michigan has matched all six numbers to win the estimated $842.2 million Powerball jackpot during Monday night’s New Year’s Day drawing
+(CNN) — A single Powerball ticket sold in Michigan has matched all six numbers to win an estimated $842.2 million in a New Year’s Day lottery drawing.

-The lucky winner ringing in the new year as a millionaire will have the option of a lump sum payment of an estimated $425.2 million, before taxes, Powerball said in a news release.
+The lucky winner ringing in the new year as a multimillionaire will have the option of a lump sum payment of an estimated $425.2 million, before taxes, Powerball said in a news release.

-Ticket sales pushed the jackpot beyond its earlier estimate of $810 million, making it the tenth-largest US lottery jackpot ever won, according to Powerball.
+Ticket sales pushed the jackpot beyond its earlier estimate of $810 million, making it the 10th-largest US lottery jackpot ever won, according to Powerball.

-“This was also the first time a Powerball jackpot has been won on New Year’s Day since the game’s start in 1992,” Powerball said in a news release.

 The winning ticket was sold at the Food Castle of Grand Blanc in the city of Grand Blanc, Michigan, according to the Michigan Lottery.

+The store will receive a $50,000 commission for selling the winning ticket, the Michigan Lottery said.

-The prize is the second-largest lottery jackpot ever won in Michigan, after a $1.05 billion Mega Millions jackpot won in January 2021, according to the state’s lottery.
+The prize is the second-largest lottery jackpot that anyone has ever won in Michigan, after a $1.05 billion Mega Millions jackpot won in January 2021, according to the state’s lottery.

-The Powerball jackpot had grown after weeks with no grand prize winners.
+The Powerball jackpot had grown after weeks passed without any grand prize winners.

 In addition to the jackpot winner, several tickets matched the first five numbers to win big prizes on Monday.